MicrosoftDocs/azure-docs/articles/purview/register-scan-power-bi-tenant.md

     ```
 8. In Azure Purview subscription, locate your Purview account and using Azure RBAC roles, assign _Purview Data Source Administrator_ to the Service Principal and the Power BI user.

-10. To register the cross-tenant Power Bi tenant as a new data source inside Azure Purview account, update `service_principal_key` and execute the following cmdlets in the PowerShell session:
+10. To register the cross-tenant Power BI tenant as a new data source inside Azure Purview account, update `service_principal_key` and execute the following cmdlets in the PowerShell session:

     ```powershell
     Set-AzDataCatalogSessionSettings -DataCatalogSession -TenantId $azuretenantId -ServicePrincipalAuthentication -ServicePrincipalApplicationId $ServicePrincipalId -ServicePrincipalKey '<service_principal_key>' -Environment Production -DataCatalogAccountName $purviewaccount